Hendrikje Wangemann

 Hendrikje Wangemann (born 1961) is a German operatic soprano.

 Life

-Wangemann was born in 1961 in Kropstädt, then in the German Democratic Republic; her mother was a choir singer.
+Wangemann was born in 1961 in Kropstädt (now part of Wittenberg), in the Bezirk Halle of the German Democratic Republic (now in Saxony-Anhalt); her mother was a choir singer.
 Wangemann had private singing lessons with Lotte Taubenreuther, and then studied under Christa Noack and Eva Schubert at the Musikhochschule Leipzig.